ros-industrial-release/fanuc-release/readme.md

 ## Contents

 Branch naming follows the ROS distribution they are compatible with. `-devel` branches may be unstable.
-Releases are made from the distribution branches (`hydro`, `indigo`, `kinetic`).
+Releases are made from the distribution branches (`hydro`, `indigo`, `kinetic` and 'noetic').

 Older releases may be found in the Github mirror of the old ROS-Industrial [subversion repository][].

+### MoveIt configurations

+All provided MoveIt configurations were moved to the [moveit_cfgs](/moveit_cfgs) subdirectory in [#322][].
+These packages can be used as-if they were still located in the root of the repository.
+Catkin will still be able to locate them.

 ## Status